TristanCopley/photoboard_v1/README.md

 * Allow access for the students to view all the photos.

 ## Project History:
 This project begun at the start of Del Norte's third trimester.
 Written in pure HTML, CSS, and JavaScript, our project started from nothing but a blank slate.
 We are aiming for extreme quality and speed.
-We are using a web bundler called Webpack to make our code even more effecient.
+We are using a web bundler called Webpack to make our code even more efficient.

 ## [Development Schedule and Timebox](https://github.com/TristanCopley/photoboard/wiki)